ojitha/ojitha.github.io/_posts/2025-05-01-AWS-LLM-langchain.md

 ## Chain

-chain is a set of components that run together.
-Chain call set of other chains and create complex workflows.
+A chain is a set of components that run together.
+Chain calls a set of other chains, creating complex workflows.

 ```python
 from langchain import PromptTemplate